OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/rgb-function.md

 ## Example

 This example shows how the **RGB** function is used to return a whole number representing an **RGB** color value.
-It is used for those application methods and properties that accept a color specification.
-The object `MyObject` and its property are used for illustration purposes only.
-If `MyObject` does not exist, or if it does not have a **Color** property, an error occurs.
+It's used for those application methods and properties that accept a color specification.
+The object _MyObject_ and its property are used for illustration purposes only.
+If _MyObject_ does not exist, or if it does not have a **Color** property, an error occurs.

 ```vb